1978 Italian Grand Prix: Death of Ronnie Peterson

-At 4am, Svenby received a phone call from the hospital informing him of the situation and then woke up Watkins in the room next door.
-On their way to the hospital, Svenby told Watkins that "someone claiming to be a doctor had called Barbro during the night, saying that he thought the Italian doctors were killing her husband".
-Arriving at the intensive care unit, the neurosurgeon informed them that Peterson had developed breathing problems and was being ventilated by a machine in an attempt to keep his blood oxygen levels normal.
+By 04:00, Peterson, who was now unconscious, had developed breathing problems and was being ventilated by a machine in an attempt to keep his blood oxygen levels normal.
 An X-ray showed that he had developed multiple emboli in his lungs, which had come from the fat in the bone marrow entering his bloodstream; due to this, his kidneys had started to fail.
-Peterson was unconscious and a neurological examination showed signs of serious brain damage.
+A neurological examination showed signs of serious brain damage.
 Professor Watkins, inspecting Peterson's eyes, identified fat globules obstructing the small arteries in the retinas.
 On Watkins' suggestion, the neurosurgeon agreed to take an electroencephalogram to get the situation clear on Peterson's brain functions.
-However, at this point, Peterson had suffered a full kidney failure, and he was declared dead at 9:11am.
+However, by this point, Peterson had suffered a full kidney failure.
+Peterson was declared dead at 09:55.